University of California, Irvine: Athletics

-Anteater as mascot

-The anteater was chosen in 1965 when students were allowed to submit mascot candidates, which would be voted on in a campus election.
-Three undergraduates named Pat Glasgow, Bob Ernst, and Schuyler Hadley Basset III were credited with choosing the anteater and designing a cartoon representation, having been disappointed with other candidates such as a roadrunner, unicorn, seahawk and golden bison.

-Peter the Anteater performing the "Rip 'Em 'Eaters" hand signal with a fan.

-While often attributed to the Johnny Hart comic strip B.C., the original anteater design was based on the Playboy bunny.

-In August 2007, a small stuffed anteater accompanied astronaut Tracy Caldwell on Space Shuttle Endeavour mission STS-118.

-Following the 2015 men's basketball team's inaugural appearance in the NCAA Division I tournament, Mashable named Peter the Anteater the winner of its "Mascot Madness" tournament.
-The mascot also appeared on an episode of Conan.

-Since 2019, anonymous students distribute "Petr [sic] stickers", a satiric misspelling of Peter.
-These stickers are designed with unique designs in limited quantities, and the distribution location is posted on Instagram spontaneously, encouraging students to run to collect them.

 People

-UC Irvine has more than 200,000 living alumni.
+UC Irvine has more than 265,000 living alumni.
 These include astronauts (Tracy Caldwell Dyson), athletes (Steve Scott, Scott Brooks, Greg Louganis and 53 Olympians), Broadway, film, and television actors (Bob Gunton, James LeGros, Jon Lovitz, Brian Thompson, Teal Wicks, Windell Middlebrooks), technological innovators (Roy Fielding, Paul Mockapetris, and Patrick J. Hanratty), educators (Erin Gruwell), musicians (Kevin Kwan Loucks), and scientists (Mika Tosca).

 Frederick Reines Hall in the School of Physical Sciences, named after one of the UCI faculty members to receive the Nobel Prize.

 Five people affiliated with UCI have been honored with the Nobel Prize: three faculty members, one postdoctoral scholar, and one alumnus.
 In 1995, professor Frank Sherwood Rowland along with postdoctoral student Mario Molina won the Nobel Prize in Chemistry while Frederick Reines won the Nobel Prize in Physics.
 In 1974, Rowland and Molina worked together to discover the harmful effects of CFCs on the ozone layer, while Reines received the Nobel Prize for his work in discovering the neutrino.
 In 2004, Irwin Rose, a professor at the School of Medicine, was co-awarded the Nobel Prize in Chemistry along with two professors from the Technion for the discovery of ubiquitin-mediated protein degradation.
 Additionally, David MacMillan, who completed his PhD. from UCI in 1996 was awarded the Nobel Prize in Chemistry in 2021 for the development of asymmetric organocatalysis.

 Rowland Hall, named after Frank "Sherry" Rowland, who won a Nobel Prize in Chemistry for the discovery that CFCs contribute to ozone depletion.
 It is a National Historic Chemical Landmark.